Conifer root and butt rot (Heterobasidion annosum)

 This resource will help you to select a management strategy to treat and protect your crop from H. annosum infection.

-In mainland Europe there are high levels of H. annosum: it affects up to 25 per cent of Norway spruce in Scandinavia and causes tree decay that results in losses of hundreds of millions of Euros every year.
+In mainland Europe there are high levels of H. annosum: it affects up to 25 per cent of Norway spruce (Picea abies) in Scandinavia, and causes tree decay that results in losses of hundreds of millions of euros every year.

-But in Britain the problem is not so severe.
-British conifer stands have only been intensively managed for a relatively short period of time (100-200 years) and so H. annosum spores are relatively infrequent and infection levels remain lower than in Europe.
-However there is a risk that spore levels may increase over time.
+However, the problem is less severe in the UK, because our conifer stands have been intensively managed for only a relatively short period (100-200 years).
+Therefore H. annosum spores are relatively infrequent, and infection levels remain lower than in Europe.
+However, there is a risk that spore levels might increase over time.

-Colonises stumps from recent thinning or clear-cutting operations
+The fungus colonises tree stumps from recent thinning or clear-cutting operations.

-If stump roots are in contact with roots of other trees, will infect living trees
+If the roots of infected stumps are in contact with the roots of living trees, it can infect the living trees.

-Causes decay in thelower stems of many coniferous species – conifer root and butt rot
+It causes decay in the lower stems of many coniferous species, hence the name conifer root and butt rot.

-Risk of infection depends upon soil type, climate and crop management
+The risk of infection depends upon the soil type, climate and crop management.